Ankle Sprain Treatment and Rehabilitation

 - Referral for X-ray or MRI when indicated

-- Same-day referral to in-house physiotherapy (If available)
+- Same-day referral to in-house physiotherapy (If available and deemed suitable)

 Physiotherapy for Ankle Sprain Recovery

-Our physiotherapy focus on restoring full mobility, strength, and stability to prevent repeated sprains.
+Our physiotherapy focuses on restoring full mobility, strength, and stability to prevent repeated sprains.

 1. Pain & Swelling Management